XOOMAR

 That gap matters because Washington is making a serious attribution claim while Tehran has not publicly claimed the tanker attacks.
 The US position is explicit.
 The independent confirmation picture is still developing.

-For related XOOMAR files on the same corridor, see Projectile Sets Tanker Ablaze on Strait of Hormuz Oil Route and Iran Strait of Hormuz Attack Jolts Global Oil Shipping.
+For related XOOMAR files on the same corridor, see Projectile Sets Tanker Ablaze on Strait of Hormuz Oil Route, Iran Strait of Hormuz Attack Jolts Global Oil Shipping, and Strait of Hormuz control fight.

 Hormuz tanker attacks push Gulf governments into open accusation